jfrog/research/vulnerabilities/goahead-timing-attack-auth-bypass-xray-194044.md

 ## Description

-The code that performs password matching when using “Basic” HTTP authentication does not use a constant-time `memcmp`.
+The code that performs password matching when using "Basic" HTTP authentication does not use a constant-time `memcmp`.
 Furthermore – by default there is no rate-limiting on the number of guesses allowed before blocking the attacking IP.
 This means that an unauthenticated network attacker can brute-force the HTTP basic password, byte-by-byte, by recording the webserver’s response time until the unauthorized (401) response.

 ## PoC